 Our commitment to Child Protection frames our whole philosophy as we encourage our students to get connected to their bodies, own their own space and learn to challenge situations where they feel uncomfortable or unsafe.
 We have a child protection day twice per year and often invite FPQ to come out and run workshops with students.
 Our staff and parents are strongly involved in training throughout the year and all staff must adhere to a Code of Conduct when they work with children.
-For access to our Child Protection Policy please subscribe to our Parent Forum on the website.
+Our Child Protection Policy is readily available from our website www.bis.qld.edu.au